marzukia/blog/content/posts/building-optimised-gis-applications/index.md

 * For all of the suggestions/tricks in this post, you'll need to do the mental calculus whether or not the benefits from introducing some of these tweaks is greater than the introduced complexity overhead.

+---

+## TL;DR

+- Index properly: GiST for polygons/complex geometries, SP‑GiST for large clustered points.
+Use compound indexes when filtering by attributes + geometry.
+- Optimize queries early: use bbox predicates first (`&&`), avoid unnecessary `ST_Transform` on indexed columns, and `EXPLAIN` regularly.
+- Subdivide big geometries: `ST_Subdivide` during ETL to let the planner prune quickly; keep originals only if you need perfect visuals.
+- Partition large tables: choose keys that match common filters so the planner prunes partitions; keep constraints and indexes tight.
+- Serve MVT from PostGIS: generate tiles in the DB (`ST_AsMVTGeom`/`ST_AsMVT`), and cache aggressively.
+- Frontend sanity: use MapLibre “overlay anchors” to control layer order; push heavy serialization to the client only when clustering demands it.

 ## Spatial Indexing Strategy

 The foundation of any high-performance spatial application lies in proper spatial indexing.
 Like any index, spatial indexes are way for your database to effectively filter our large volumes of irrelevant rows, it does this by creating a bounding box over a geometry.